-Author has written 29 stories for Harry Potter, Mentalist, Stargate: SG-1, Bones, Community, and Stargate: Atlantis.
+Author has written 35 stories for Harry Potter, Mentalist, Stargate: SG-1, Bones, Community, Stargate: Atlantis, Numb3rs, Eureka, and Sherlock.

 Hello, and welcome to my profile!

-I’m a 22 year old English woman, born and bred, and a history graduate now working full time for my local council.
+I’m a 25 year old woman, born and bred in the north of England, and a History graduate now working full time for my local council.
 Apart from that, my life isn't all that interesting, hence why I enjoy the occasional foray into fictional worlds.
 I suspect, judging by the huge number of people on this site, that I'm not alone in that.
 I must say, I’m glad that I'm not the only one obsessed with fictional worlds.

 With regards to fanfiction, I tend to lean towards stories with canon pairings, and where the characters remain fairly close to how J.K.
 Rowling set them out in the books.
 I can make some exceptions, especially if the plot and writing is good enough, but I can't stand stories where Harry becomes evil and joins Voldemort no matter how convincing the author makes it.